The model theory of Commutative Near Vector Spaces: Introduction

-Section 4 of this paper examines near vector spaces from a model theoretic point of view.
-We choose to examine these as a one sorted structure (with the language of modules), and establish some basic model theoretic properties of these structures.
-We show that near vector spaces are not first order axiomatisable in this language, but that those with finitely many `blocks' are.
+Section 4 examines the near-vector space as a one sorted structure (in the language of modules), and establishes some basic model theoretic properties of these structures.
+We show that near-vector spaces are not first-order axiomatisable in this language, but that those with finitely many `blocks' are.
 We establish quantifier elimination in the latter case, under the assumption that $F$ is commutative.
-We define $\bar{F}$ the closure of $F$ under pointwise addition, and note that if $F$ is commutative then a near vector space is in fact a module over $\bar{F}$, showing that these structures must in fact be stable (in the model theoretic sense).
-We show that for a `finite block' near vector space the theory of $V$ is `controlled' by the set $\bar F \cap Aut(V)$.
-We use this to show that near vector spaces with finitely many blocks are in fact totally transcendental with Morley rank the number of blocks.
+We define $\bar{F}$ the closure of $F$ under pointwise addition, and note that if $F$ is commutative then a near-vector space is in fact a module over $\bar{F}$, showing that these structures must in fact be stable (in the model theoretic sense).
+We show that for a `finite block' near-vector space the theory of $V$ is `controlled' by the set $\bar F \cap Aut(V)$ and use this to show that `finite block' near-vector spaces are totally transcendental with Morley rank equal to the number of blocks.

 The authors would like to thank Gareth Boxall for some extremely valuable comments and contributions.
 We would also like to thank Lorna Gregory for some very helpful conversations around the model theory of modules.